xct/winssh/README.md

 ## Other

 If you want to run without any arguments modify the source to hardcode the default values for tunnel-server and both ports.
+To clean up you want to delete the temp directory in `\windows\temp` (random name) that has the ssh files.

+This is not opsec safe - it runs various powershell commands and leaves files in \temp.
+However it's currently not being flagged by AV/EDR.
+If you need it opsec safe you'll have to make some modifications.